How Working in Canada Impacts Your US Expat Tax Return

 The self-employed are subject to strict filing requirements on their US expat tax return.
 If you have income of $400 or more from self-employment, then you have to file US expat taxes, regardless of which side of the border the income was earned.

 Canadian businesses can be organized in a number of different entities, including sole proprietorships, partnerships and limited partnerships, and corporations.
 Each of these entities offers varying levels of legal protections and is encumbered by different requirements on US expat taxes.

 Sales Tax in Canada

-In Canada, sales tax, called the Goods and Services Tax, is assessed both at the national and provincial level.
+In Canada, sales tax, called the Harmonized Sales Tax, is assessed both at the national and provincial level.
 The federal level is 5%, and the provinces add an additional amount ranging from 0-10%.

 Have More Questions About Your US Expat Tax Return While Living in Canada?